Hyeon-Yeong/CONTOUR/README.md

 │  ├─ bothOpt/
 │  └─ manaul/
 └─ docs/                    # Additional documentation
-   └─ How to run schematic level simulation in Keysight ADS using Python.pdf # Guide on running ADS with netlists
+│  ├─ How to run schematic level simulation in Keysight ADS using Python.pdf # Guide on running ADS with netlists │  └─ CONTOUR_testbench_settings # Figures of testbenches.
+Explanation on which information to import/export.